 - 20. Repeat steps 7 to 19 using AmeriClean A (acid cleaning) and then proceed to step 21. - 21.
 Disconnect the RO hoses from the CIP system and run the PRODUCT WATER hose and REJECT TO DRAIN hose to a drain.
 Connect the INCOMING TAP WATER hose to a water supply. - 22.
 Replace carbon block filter and replace micron filter, if necessary. - 23.
 Turn on the feed water supply and the RO, and allow running for 10 minutes. - 24.
-Turn the TEMPORARY FLUSH VALVE to the OPERATION position, and continue running to drain until the conductivity drops below the set-point (not in alarm).
+Turn the REJECT VALVE clockwise until the REJECT flow is equal to the PRODUCT flow, and continue running to drain until the conductivity drops below the set-point (not in alarm).